darchr/gem5art/docs/npb-tutorial.md

 # Tutorial 2: Run NAS Parallel Benchmarks with gem5

 ## Introduction
 In this tutorial, we will use gem5art to create a disk image for NAS parallel benchmarks ([NPB](https://www.nas.nasa.gov/)) and then run these benchmarks using gem5.
-NPB consist of 5 kernels and 3 pseudo applications.
+NPB belongs to the category of high performance computing (HPC) workloads and consist of 5 kernels and 3 pseudo applications.
 Following are their details:

 Kernels:
 - **IS:** Integer Sort, random memory access